rpeszek/my-blogs/posts/2022-11-07-empirical-programming.md

 Let's talk about bias in empirical reasoning.
 Figuring out contributing factors and causality is often the hardest and the most important part in empirical reasoning.
 If your wrist hurts when you type, is this a pinched nerve in the wrist? or, are you looking down on your laptop and the nerve is pinched around your neck? or there is a pressure point somewhere in your arm? or maybe it is not a nerve issue at all?
 Practitioners of empirical have been known to assume wrong cause[^bias].
 Empirical is tricky.

-[^bias]: Rate of misdiagnosis for carpal tunnel is over 80% [_add_blank_target carpal tunnel misdiagnosis](https://www.carpalrx.com/post/carpal-tunnel-misdiagnosis).
+[^bias]: Rate of misdiagnosis for carpal tunnel is over 80% according to this article: [_add_blank_target carpal tunnel misdiagnosis](https://www.carpalrx.com/post/carpal-tunnel-misdiagnosis).
 A very sad example for the past: it is now believed that a big cause of death during Spanish Flu was too much aspirin prescribed to treat the symptoms.

 Programmers are exposed to bias too.
 Performance issues or a bug could be caused by many factors, e.g. an application could misbehave only in certain scenarios or only in certain environment configurations, the underlying issue could be in the application code, library code, a configuration issue, an environment problem...
 It is not unlikely for a developer to go down a wrong path during the troubleshooting process.
 I view programming as an empirical process with accelerated feedback.
 You can go down a wrong path but you typically learn that fast.